-If you’ve already read my post about skin types, you should already know whether you’re dry, normal, oily or combination.
+There are an endless number of ways to categorise your unique skin.
+The three more important by far are your skin type, skin condition and skin issues.
+If you’ve already read my post about how to determine your skin type, you should already know whether you’re dry, normal, oily or combination.

 Recognising dehydrated skin